 Recruiting teams work hard to get the right talent onboard.
 Recruitment process by its inherent nature is time-consuming and expensive.
 It takes a considerable time to create job descriptions, go through interviews, assessments, background verifications etc and efforts from multiple stakeholders.
 Then finally the candidate is hired and further time and efforts are spent to onboard the candidate.
 But at the end, if the employees don’t stick at the company and moves out at the first opportunity than that is certainly a problem.
-That’s what we will discuss today in this post.
+Know what is employee retention and why it is important for organizations.

 What is Employee Retention?